syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 ## Limitations

-* Need to set the maximum size among the measured size of each item to the [ItemSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemSize.html) property.
-For e.g., If expected measured size of items like `Item1 as 150`, `Item2 as 50`, `Item3 as 180` and `Item4 as 90`, then we need to set `ItemSize` as `200` to avoid the reverse scrolling when scroll to end of SfListView.
-Also, you can get the measured item size for each item from the [QueryItemSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~QueryItemSize_EV.html) event on scrolling.
 * To define the size of the image when load image in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).
 Because, it doesn't returns actual measured size while measuring before layout the item.
 * Avoid SfListView inside SfListView if [SfListView.AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) as Height, because inner SfListView doesn't returns actual measured size while measuring before layout the item.